suixinsuo/olympus-protocol/docs/Using Components.md

 ```

 We get the lockerProvider in the same way as in the step before.
-The buy tokens function checks the total amount of ETH required to buy all the tokens.
+The buyTokens function checks the total amount of ETH required to buy all the tokens.
 We take advantage of this loop and also check the interval (avoiding to create a second loop).
 If it is the first time we buy a token, the current value of the interval will be 0.
 (So the token will be purchased).
 After the purchase, the updateTokens function will initialize the interval to 7 days.
 The second time we trade with this token the interval will apply.
 There is a small issue, the interval won’t apply until the second purchase.
 You can think about how to apply the interval from the first moment, in an optimal way, as a challenge.